Quintusnz/Math-Dash/design-documentation/features/curriculum-alignment/README.md

 ## Overview

-This feature enables Math Dash to show parents and teachers how a child's math fluency compares to typical curriculum expectations for their age, country, and year/grade level.
+This feature enables Ready Steady Math to show parents and teachers how a child's math fluency compares to typical curriculum expectations for their age, country, and year/grade level.
 It transforms raw mastery data into contextual insights that answer the question: "Is my child on track?"

 ## Primary User Goals